Alfresco/acs-deployment/docs/helm/desktop-deployment.md

 [Prerequisites](./desktop-deployment.md#Prerequisites) are consistent with those for Docker Desktop.
 Additionally, it is essential to install the latest version of [Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl) & [Helm](https://helm.sh/docs/intro/install).

 After the installation of Docker Desktop, the following configurations should be adjusted within Docker Desktop settings.

-`Settings > Resources > Advanced > CPUs:8, Memory: 16GB, Swap: 1GB`
+- `Settings > Resources > Advanced > CPUs:8, Memory: 16GB, Swap: 1GB`
-`Settings > kubernetes > Enable Kubernetes`
+- `Settings > kubernetes > Enable Kubernetes`

 After making the necessary settings `Apply and restart` the docker desktop.

 ## Deployment

-After successfully launching Rancher Desktop, proceed with the instructions provided in the following sections to install ACS (Enterprise or Community) on your local system.
+Please proceed to execute the instructions detailed in the following sections for the installation of ACS (Enterprise or Community edition) on your local system.

-> Note: To execute the deployment on Docker Desktop, please adhere to the same set of deployment instructions provided below.

 ### Namespace